vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

 - `theme/enhanceApp.js`: Theme level enhancements.

 ::: warning Note
-1. Considering backward compatibility, Vue components located at [themePath](../miscellaneous/glossary.md#theme-side) will also be automatically registered as layout components.
-But the recommended is placing them under `themePath/layouts` directory, which looks more clearer.
-2. When you want to publish your theme as an npm package, make sure the package has `index.js`, and set `"main"` field at `package.json` to `index.js` so that VuePress can resolve and get the correct [themePath](../miscellaneous/glossary.md#theme-side).
+When you want to publish your theme as an npm package, make sure the package has `index.js`, and set `"main"` field at `package.json` to `index.js` so that VuePress can resolve and get the correct [themePath](../miscellaneous/glossary.md#theme-side).

 ```json
 {